NehaThawani44/Serviceentwicklung/README.md

 Ensure your docker-compose.yml file is configured to pass the SPRING_PROFILES_ACTIVE environment variable as needed.

-### Deploying to Production
+### Deploying to Dev or Production Environment
-Before deploying to production, ensure the production database and any external services are configured correctly.
+Before deploying to production or dev, ensure the production database or dev database and any external services are configured correctly.
 Here I am only providing configurations for dev environment.

 Run with Dev Profile:
 ```bash